Aniruddh-Mallya/Math_for_ML/README.md

 **The subtopics covered in Multi-variate Calculus are as follows:**

-1. Identifying Special Matrices
+1. Back Propagation
-2. Reflecting a Bear
+2. Fitting distribution of heights data
 3. PageRank Algorithm